-As bribery and fraud cases populate the front pages of the news more and more, the terms “compliance and ethics” seem to have gone out the window.
+With new bribery and fraud cases popping up almost weekly, “compliance and ethics” seem to have gone out the window.
 Is corruption really as rampant as the media would have us believe?

 Apparently so, at least in our neck of the woods.
 The 2015 Corruption Perceptions Index ranks Canada in 9th place, the UK in 10th and the US in 16th place out of the 167 countries included.

 There are many complicated theories on why businesses slide into ethical grey areas, but very simple theories on how to avoid them.
 And experts agree that the simplest, most basic tool businesses can use to combat corruption is a strong ethics and compliance policy that is embedded in a company’s culture.

 To understand the elements of a strong ethics and compliance policy, it’s important to understand that each company’s ethics and compliance programs will be different.
 Policies are built around a company’s processes and influenced by the industry in which it operates.

 Does your company have an effective Code of Conduct?
 Download the free Code of Conduct Template to get started.

 However, there are some common elements that should be included in every company’s ethics and compliance policy.
 If you get these right, you’ll have the basis for a stellar policy that, if implemented correctly, influences your company culture forever.

 The best way to determine what to include in your company’s ethics and compliance policy is to identify the ethical risks your company encounters most often and think of how to best guide employees faced with those situations.
 Provide concrete examples of situations an employee might face and clear direction on how he or she should respond.

 The seven key elements of a strong ethics and compliance policy are: